tx00-resources-en/labs/be-express-middleware/README.md

-# ab: Creating an Express.js App with Error Handling and Static Assets
+# Lab: Creating an Express.js App with Error Handling and Static Assets

 In this lab, you will create a simple Express.js application with two GET endpoints that return text, handle error pages, and serve static assets.